navu-23/Inventory-Managment-System-ETG/README.md

 # Inventory-Managment-System-ETG
-This repository is having all the codes used in ETG internship
+This repository is having all the codes used in the INVENTORY MANAGEMENT SYSTEM ASSIGNMENT made during ETG internship.